-R is a fast growing open source programming language and environment that specializes in statistical computing and graphics representation.
+R is a fast growing open-source programming language and environment that specializes in statistical computing and graphical representation.
 It is supported by the R Foundation for Statistical Computing and mainly used by statisticians and data miners for developing statistical software and performing data analysis.

-This tutorial will walk you through how to install R on an Debian 9 system.
+This tutorial will walk you through how to install R on a Debian 9 system.